alanqchen/Bear-Blog-Engine/README.md

 ## Features

 * SEO and performance optimized
+* Backend uses Go for fast performance coupled with Redis for authentication and caching PostgreSQL requests
 * WYSIWYG online markdown-based editor that also supports embeds
+  * Same base editor used in [Outline](https://www.getoutline.com/)
-* Ability to restore unsaved changes in the editor
+  * Added custom ability to restore unsaved changes in the editor
+  * Added custom embeds
+  * Added raw markdown edit mode for compatibility with spell-checkers (like Grammarly)
 * Support for multiple admin and editor users
 * Support for hidden/draft posts
 * Progressive Web Application (service-worker, offline cache, etc.)
 * Support for permalinks
 * Uses metadata for rich content in applications (such as Discord links)
+* Keyset pagination to support infinite scrolling
+* Login protected with reCaptcha
+* Easy startup with docker-compose and Vercel

 <strong>For images of the admin dashboard, go to [this pull request](https://github.com/alanqchen/Bear-Blog-Engine/pull/140)</strong>